 Subject code: MA5820:03

 Statistics is used in many disciplines.
 Applying statistical methods the right way can help data scientists make new discoveries and help managers make better decisions.
 Conversely, applying statistical methods inappropriately and misinterpreting results can lead to false discoveries and managers making poor and costly decisions.
-To avoid this, it is very important that students learn the best ways to present and analyse data.
+To avoid this, it is very important to be confident with presenting and analysing data using optimal methods and approaches.

-This subject will introduce students to practical applications and concepts involved in descriptive and inferential statistics, and linear modelling.
+This subject will introduce students to practical applications and concepts involved in descriptive statistics, inferential statistics and linear modelling.
 Topics include methods of producing, exploring, displaying and summarising data, both of single and multiple variables, probability and sampling concepts, confidence intervals, hypothesis testing, correlation and regression.
 Emphasis will be placed on communicating findings from data investigations to a range of audiences.
 RStudio will be the tool of choice.
-A calculator will also be used to facilitate numerical calculations.
+A calculator will also be used to facilitate numerical calculations where appropriate.

 Hi, my name is Yvette and I'm a statistician in the College of Science and Engineering.
 I'm dedicated to identifying strategies that would deliver better learning outcomes in STEM education.